supersimplesuper/docs/website/docs/security/faq/index.md

 ### Are you currently certified against any IT Security standards?

 SuperAPI is an approved Digital Service Provider (DSP) with the Australian Tax Office (ATO).
-The ATO requires all DSPs to pass an initial assessment of the ISO standards, including a binding confirmation of our self certification with ISO27001.
+The ATO requires all DSPs to pass an initial assessment of the ISO standards, including a binding confirmation of our self-certification with ISO27001.

-As a significant provider as an ATO DSP, SuperAPI is currently pursuing the IS27001:2013 and ISO27001:2022 security frameworks with a goal to have these in place by late 2025.
+As a significant provider as an ATO DSP, SuperAPI is currently pursuing the ISO27001:2013 and ISO27001:2022 security frameworks with a goal to have these in place by late 2025.

 ## Change and release

 ### Are changes tested prior to being applied to the production environment?

 Yes.
-Prior to being released to production all code is tested in two ways.
+Prior to being released to production, all code is tested in two ways.
 First, we have an extensive suite of automated tests that run on all changes to our code.
 Only once these tests have passed is it possible to merge the code changes to our codebase.
 Second, we have a dedicated staging environment where changes are sanity checked before going live.
 Only once both these processes have been completed is code released.

 ### Are all changes risk assessed to determine the impact to confidentiality, integrity, and availability?

 Yes.
 All changes to our code go through a peer review process where at least one other developer evaluates the change before it is added to the codebase.
-Additionally, prior to writing any code, the overall concept, architecture and consequences of changes are discussed by the team.
+Additionally, prior to writing any code, the overall concept, architecture, and consequences of changes are discussed by the team.

 ### Are all changes reviewed to ensure that any impacts to security are understood and managed accordingly?